 The power that is consumed by electrical equipment is known as real power.
 A site may also extract power that is not directly used, which is known as reactive power.
 And, an amalgamation of both is known as apparent power.
 The relationship between real and apparent power is called power factor.
-Let us say that a site has a poor power factor that means you might be paying for energy that cannot be used.
+Let us say a site that has a poor power factor means you might be paying for energy that cannot be used.

 What is Power Factor Correction?

 Power Factor Correction (PFC) is a technology that, when installed, allows you to reduce your electricity bill by maintaining the level of reactive power consumption.
 If the power factor falls below a predetermined figure at a plant or site, then the electricity company will add reactive power charges to your bill.
 Typically, there is not a lot of strain on electrical infrastructure if the power factor used is suitable.

 Why is having a power factor so essential?

 With power factor, you can measure how efficiently you are consuming electricity.
 Different kinds of power are used at a site or plant that provides you with electrical energy.
 To make it easier for you, let us tell you how each one of them functions.